eschlenz/Lock-Picking-Public/Lock Notes/README.md

   * Appears to have flat wafer pins
   * Multiple notches on each pin
   * Just keep lifting the binding pin a notch until you get the open

+# CISA PS/45
+* Type: Padlock
+* Tension wrench: TOK .032
+* Pick(s): 15A/15B SSDEV
+* Tension: Light
+* Number of pins: 5
+* Types of pins: Standard and spools.
+Maybe serrated.
+* Notes:
+    * 15A to false set
+    * 15B to deal with spools

 # Federal 200A
 * Type: Padlock